chalkpot/colors/README.md

 time.
 It's easy to write "dark blue", but how will it be different from a unique color name if without the color itself, we don't know how dark that "blue" is?

-**Colors** tries to get away from abstraction by using a standard, giving usability with a combination of performance and development at the same time, as exemplified by the `i18n`... `No third-party dependencies`...

 ## Installation

 `CommonJS` (script directory) and `ModuleJS` (esm directory) support for